Maryland vs. Indiana NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Maryland has combined with its opponents to score more than 50.5 points in five of seven games this season.
+- Maryland has combined with its opponents to score more than 49.5 points in six of seven games this season.

-- These two squads surrender a combined 60.4 points per game, 9.9 more than this contest's over/under.
+- The 60.4 points per game these two squads have allowed their opponents to score this season are 10.9 more than the 49.5 over/under in this contest.

-- Terrapins games this season feature an average total of 59.4 points, a number 8.9 points higher than Saturday's over/under.
+- The average total in Terrapins games this season is 59.4, 9.9 points above Saturday's over/under of 49.5.

-- The 50.5-point over/under for this game is 2.9 points below the 53.4 points per game average total in Hoosiers games this season.
+- The 53.4 PPG average total in Hoosiers games this season is 3.9 points more than this game's over/under.

 Maryland Stats and Trends

-- In Maryland's seven games this season, it has three wins against the spread.
+- Maryland has played seven games, with three wins against the spread.

-- This season, the Terrapins have two against the spread wins in three games as a favorite of 5 points or more.
+- The Terrapins have been favored by 5.5 points or more three times this season and have covered the spread in two of them.

-- Maryland has eclipsed the over/under in 42.9% of its opportunities this year (three times over seven games with a set point total).
+- Maryland has hit the over in 42.9% of its opportunities this year (three times over seven games with a set point total).

 - In games that Maryland amasses over 362.6 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Terrapins have turned the ball over five more times (13 total) than the Hoosiers have forced a turnover (8) this season.
+- This year, the Terrapins have turned the ball over 13 times, five more than the Hoosiers' takeaways (8).

 - Find the latest spread and moneyline odds for Maryland at SISportsbook.